 Denbury's dedication to safety is built into our management structure, starting at the highest levels and extending to our field offices.
-Three members of Denbury's Board are representatives on the Board's Reserves and Health, Safety and Environmental ("HSE") Committee.
-One of the Committee's primary oversight responsibilities is to review and assess with senior management the Company's health and safety polices, practices and procedures.
+Four members of Denbury's Board are representatives on the Board's Sustainability Committee.
+One of the Committee's primary oversight responsibilities is to review with senior management and provide advice and oversight with respect to the Company's performance of health, safety, protection of the environment, climate change and sustainability targets, as well as compliance with applicable health, safety and environmental ("HSE") laws, rules and regulations.